Fine Art (Neuschwanstein album): Music

-Similarly, Jon Lord already dared this difficult balancing act with his Concerto for Group and Orchestra.
+Similarly, Jon Lord already composed in this style with his Concerto for Group and Orchestra.
 Unlike Jon Lord's Concerto, where the rock instruments are treated as solo instruments for long stretches, in Fine Art they are integral parts of the whole sound structure.
 Even when, for example, Musenbichler's electric guitar acts as a soloist, it does not impose itself on the listener, but is surprisingly restrained in terms of volume, so that all instruments can be heard on an equal footing next to and with each other.

-Seen in this light, Fine Art undoubtedly stands as an example of symphonic rock and joins the ranks of works by The Nice, Emerson, Lake & Palmer or Ekseption.

 So it is not surprising that the album has become 99% instrumental.
 Of the 10 tracks (9 on the LP), three are adaptations of classical compositions, namely by Claude Debussy, Camille Saint-Saëns and J. A. P. Schulz.